mp3monster/fluent-opamp/docs/features.md

 ### Configuration Editor (Configuration Service)
 * Extended testing to ensure all plugins are correctly configured

 * Extend the validation techniques (so we can provide a proper URL validation)

 * Evaluate extensibility so we could provide structure to support (in priority order):

-* * OTel standard collector
+  * OTel standard collector
-* * Elastic stack / beats
+  * Elastic stack / beats

-* Validation of nested Include dependencies
+* Validation additional rules:

+  * If one attribute is set, then so should others e.g. oath.validate is true, then oauth2.issuer needs to be set
+  * Validator for IPs so we can confirm IPv4 is correct - needs consideration - confirm whether Fluent Bit will handle hostname/DNS as alternate to IP?
+  * duration validation as some fields allow you to express the value as n seconds, n minutes e.g. input fluent-bit-metrics

 * Take into account custom plugins

 * Extend the number of versions that we have configuration definitions

+* Optimize the configuration further, so that data types can infer validation rules e.g. an enum has an infered validation of  using called_enum_options, boolean can infer the boolean options